Function Reference

 rangestringA1 notation of the range to filter.
 Accepts array literal for multiple ranges.

-colorFromCellstringA1 notation of a cell whose background color is used as the filter.
+colorFromCellstringA1 notation of a cell whose background color is used as the filter, e.g. "C1" — or a hex color string, e.g. "#46bdc6"

 Example: =FILTERBGCOLOR("A1:A100", "C1") — lists all non-empty values in A1:A100 with C1's background color